Prof Neil Goulty, MA (Oxon), PhD (Cantab)

 1975 – 1976 — Research Fellow, California Institute of Technology

 1974 – 1975 — Research Assistant, University of Cambridge

 Career Research Highlights

-• Deducing the mechanics of fault development in layer-bound polygonal networks of faults found in fine-grained sediments
+- Explaining how layer-bound polygonal networks of faults develop in fine-grained sediments

 Recent & Current Grants

-- Geomechanics: compaction of sediments, overpressure estimation, development of polygonal fault networks, mechanics of igneous intrusions in sedimentary basins, subsidence due to mineworkings and dissolution of evaporites
+- Geomechanics: compaction of sediments, overpressure estimation, development of polygonal fault networks, mechanics of igneous intrusions in sedimentary basins, mining subsidence

 - Ireland, M.T., Goulty, N.R. & Davies, R.J.
 (2011).
 Influence of stratigraphic setting and simple shear on layer-bound compaction faults offshore Mauritania.
 Journal of Structural Geology 33(4): 487-499.